 Note, counties do not typically re-assess each year.
 When a county has a re-assessment, the common level ratio factor is 1.00 and is considered the new base year.
 Following are the current common level ratio factors for several South Central Pennsylvania counties:

 |Dauphin||1.37||August 1, 2018||2001|

 |York||1.15||August 1, 2018||2006|

 When considering a tax appeal, the ‘implied market value’ is calculated using assessed value and the common level ratio factor.
 This amount is then compared to actual market value of a property.
 If the implied market value exceeds the actual market value, a tax appeal may be warranted.
 Other factors to consider when deciding to appeal your real estate taxes is how much money will you actually save compared to the cost of filing an appeal.
 Tax appeal costs include the initial filing fees, possible appraisal fees and possible attorney/legal fees.
 Not all tax appeals are successful so there is the risk of no change to your assessed value or your annual real estate taxes.
 Each county has an appeal deadline when all appeals for the following year must be submitted for consideration for taxes for the next year.
 Above is the deadline for each county.

 1 As defined by Pennsylvania Law

-Following are average home sale prices by year and county over the last ten years in the South Central Pennsylvania market area.
+Following are average home (residential) sale prices by year and county over the last eleven years in the South Central Pennsylvania market area.
 All statistics are extracted from local MLS services and may exclude private and non-brokered sales.
 Analysis of the year over year average price points to 2011 as the low mark of the recession in South Central PA.
-Overall market recovery and growth has continued since 2012 through 2016
+Overall market recovery and growth has continued since 2012 through 2017.